arduino/docs-content/content/hardware/02.hero/shields/spe-shield/datasheet/datasheet.md

   <strong>Node Distance:</strong> Each node should maintain a maximum distance of <strong>5 cm</strong> from the bus to ensure stable communication and signal integrity.
 </div>

-#### Connection Recomendations
+#### Connection Recommendations

-When using the UNO SPE Shield screw terminals to wire the 10BASE‑T1S network you must meet the following recomendations:
+When using the UNO SPE Shield screw terminals to wire the 10BASE‑T1S network you must meet the following recommendations:

 - The cable used must be a twisted pair.
-- The maximum lenght of the multidrop mixing segment of the bus must be ≤ 25 m.
+- The maximum length of the multidrop mixing segment of the bus must be ≤ 25 m.
 - The multidrop mode can support up to 8 nodes on one mixing segment.
 - On a multidrop configuration, the stub distance must be ≤ 5 cm.